City of Fife

 Pierce County

-Democrat Ryan Mello is running for Pierce County Executive.
+Democrat Ryan Mello is running for Pierce County executive.
 Mello currently chairs the Pierce County Council and previously served on the Tacoma City Council for nine years.
-Mello is an environmental champion who worked as executive director of the Pierce Conservation District, and he has served on a number of local committees focused on transportation and the climate.
-He was also Tacoma's first openly gay council member.
+Mello is an environmental champion who worked as executive director of the Pierce Conservation District and has served on a number of local committees focused on transportation and the climate.
+He also made history as Tacoma's first openly gay council member.

 Mello has been an important and effective progressive leader in Pierce County.
 As a county council member, he has worked to improve housing affordability, fight climate change, and reduce injustice in the criminal legal system.
 Now, he is campaigning on a vision to address community needs and raise the quality of life for all Pierce residents.
 If elected, he wants to support family-wage jobs, improve public safety, and invest in public transportation, parks, and public greenspaces.